Dibaa23/Dibaa23/README.md

 - 👯 I’m looking to collaborate on [Praglogic AI](COMING SOON)

-- 👨‍💻 All of my projects are available on [my website](my website)
+- 👨‍💻 All of my projects are available on [my website](aabidsq.com)

 - 💬 Ask me about **React and Python**

 - 📫 How to reach me **aabid.sq@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/18fJQJK2gKtHc8TCJcWLKcLLxMOjEdpNC/view?usp=sharing](https://drive.google.com/file/d/18fJQJK2gKtHc8TCJcWLKcLLxMOjEdpNC/view?usp=sharing)
+- 📄 Know about my experiences [My Resume](https://drive.google.com/file/d/18fJQJK2gKtHc8TCJcWLKcLLxMOjEdpNC/view?usp=sharing)

 - ⚡ Fun fact **I have two cats named Lilo and Stitch**